pensoft/OpenBiodiv/ontology/rdf-guide.md

 element Treatment) and as s `doco:Section` because we view this particular treatment to also be a structural section of the document.

+#### Example

-**Example:** In this example we show how different sub-article elements such as treatments are linked via the use of the `po:contains`:
+In this example we show how different sub-article elements such as treatments are linked via the use of the `po:contains`:

 ```
 <<Examples>>=
 <http://dx.doi.org/10.3897/BDJ.4.e10095> po:contains :heser-stoevi-treatment .
 @
 ```

-##### Taxonomic Nomenclature Section
+#### Class Definition: *Nomenclature*

-**Def.
-(Nomenclature):** A taxonomic nomenclature section, or simply a nomenclature, is a rhetorical element of a taxonomic publication where nomenclatural acts are published and nomenclatural statements are made.
+A taxonomic nomenclature section, or simply a nomenclature, is a rhetorical element of a taxonomic publication where nomenclatural acts are published and nomenclatural statements are made.
 Nomenclature is a subsection of Treatment.

 ```
 <<Model>>=
 trt:Nomenclature a owl:Class ;
   rdfs:subClassOf deo:DiscourseElement ,
                   [ rdf:type owl:Restriction ;